satyamgcode/RBAC---Security-System-/readme.md

 - **Other**: Nodemailer for email verification and password reset functionality
 - **Package Manager**: pnpm

+### **Project Description: Role-Based Access Control (RBAC) System**

+This project demonstrates a secure and robust **Role-Based Access Control (RBAC) System**, designed to manage user authentication, authorization, and resource access based on assigned roles.

+### **Features and Functionality**

+1. **User Authentication and Registration**
+   - Users can securely create an account using their email ID.
+   - A verification email is sent to confirm the user's identity before they can access their account.
+   - Users can sign in to their accounts using valid credentials and securely log out when needed.

+2. **Secure Session Management**
+   - Utilizes **JWT (JSON Web Token)** to handle authentication and manage sessions securely.
+   - Ensures that sensitive user data remains protected during interactions.

+3. **Role-Based Access Control (RBAC)**
+   - Roles include **Admin**, **Moderator**, and **User**, each with specific permissions.
+   - Access to resources is determined dynamically based on the assigned role.

+4. **Admin Privileges**
+   - Admins have full control over the system.
+   - Admins can view all user details, edit user profiles, delete users, and manage user roles.
+   - Admins can assign or modify roles for users, including granting Moderator privileges.

+5. **Moderator Permissions**
+   - Moderators have customizable permissions for resources, including **Read**, **Edit**, and **Delete** functionalities, which are granted by Admins.

+6. **User Dashboard**
+   - Once logged in, users can view their profile details, ensuring a personalized experience.

+### **Technology Stack**
+- **Authentication & Authorization:** JWT for secure token-based authentication.
+- **RBAC Implementation:** Dynamic role assignment and permission management for granular access control.
+- **Email Verification:** Ensures users verify their email before gaining full access.

+### **Use Case**
+This project is ideal for applications requiring a secure authentication system and precise control over user access, such as **content management systems**, **enterprise-level applications**, or **multi-user platforms**.

+### **Security Measures**
+- Secure password storage using hashing algorithms.
+- Token-based session management to minimize security risks.
+- Email-based account verification to prevent unauthorized access.

 ## Table of Contents

 1. [Demo](#demo)